Skip to main content

 Getting Around

-Sound Transit Link Light Rail is the definitive way to reach Lumen Field — Stadium Station is a 2-minute walk from the gates, and the $3 flat fare runs direct from Sea-Tac Airport (40 minutes, no transfers).
-Load an ORCA card before match day to skip ticket machine queues; post-match crowds can produce 60–90 minute waits on the platform despite increased service frequency.
+Sound Transit Link Light Rail is the right way to reach Lumen Field.
+Stadium Station is a 2-minute walk from the gates, and the $3 flat fare runs direct from Sea-Tac Airport (40 minutes, no transfers).
+Load an ORCA card before match day to skip ticket machine queues.
+Post-match crowds can produce 60–90 minute waits on the platform despite increased service frequency.

 Quick Tips